This website provides some (haphazard) information on selected projects and artworks from 1996 to today.

 RED FLOWERS ROUNDABOUT

+Since 2004 as Shipsides and Beggs Projects, I have also been collaborating with Neal Beggs, an Irish artist based in northern France.
 Our co-practice exploits the dynamic interdependence established between people climbing together, where being joined through necessity by a rope, becomes a model for co-creative practice.
-Through this we have a mutual freedom to dialogically share, combine and mutate our interests.
+Through this we have a mutual freedom to dialogically share, combine and mutate our interests in a way which is mutually entangled in the phenomenological and cultural specificities of place.

 A significant body of recent work has emerged out of leftfield° explorations of borderlands, summits and edge-lands.
 Within this, came a realisation that the porosity and fluidity of borders might conceptually prefigure ‘otherworlds’ or adjacent possibilities aside from those mapped as matter of fact.
-For example, Where the Lines End is a road/water-trip engagement with the Irish border, creating musical resonances based on the altitudinal data of the border which are hybridised with a multitude of other types of ‘data’, such as stories, encounters, traditions, personal histories, Covid’s R numbers and the layering of states and counties.
+For example, Where the Lines End is a road/water-trip engagement with the Irish ‘border’, creating musical resonances based on the altitudinal data of the border which are hybridised with a multitude of other types of ‘data’, such as stories, encounters, traditions, personal histories, Covid’s R numbers and the layering of states and counties.

 Another related project creates star-maps of a mythical firmament of constellations inversely configured from ordnance-survey maps of the borderlands in question.
-This embracing of hybridity, inversion and necessity, of how we might understand, imagine and inhabit our fluid borderlands, consequently leading to me making a hybrid boat we called, Sheebang.
+This embracing of hybridity, inversion and necessity, of how we might understand, imagine and inhabit our fluid borderlands, consequently leading to me making a boat we called, Sheebang.

-° I would prefer the term ‘pata-perceptual’ here to describe their approach, whereas Neal suggested ‘leftfield’, but wasn’t inclined to use any adjective, preferring the assumption that it is ‘just what artists do’.
+° I would prefer the term ‘pata-perceptual’ here to describe their approach, whereas Neal suggested ‘leftfield’, but isn’t inclined to use any adjective, preferring the assumption that it is ‘just what artists do’.
 I agree with that, but feel in an era of instrumentalised art making, there is cognitive mileage in invoking the methodological anarchy, imagination and playfulness of ‘pata-physics.
 Either way the compromise of ‘leftfield’ is a no less complicated alternative.
+Biog:

 He (inc. with Shipsides and Beggs Projects) has exhibited nationally and internationally including; CQAF, Belfast (ha ha - Syzygetically Speaking), American University Museum - Katzen Gallery (Another Fine Mess), La Cuisine, France (The Lament of the Accolade Tree), L'Orangerie Bastogne, Belgium (Still not out of the Woods), Microclima (Venice Biennale collateral - The Iron Way), ACCA, Melbourne (Desire Lines), The MAC, Belfast (Still not out of the Woods), South London Gallery (Games & Theory), Castlefield Gallery, Manchester (Radical Architecture), Wings Project Art Space, Switzerland (Performance), Arnolfini Gallery, Bristol (Elastic Frontiers), Konsthall C, Stockholm, Sweden (Under plattan, ängen!), Platform Guranti, Istanbul (Hit & Run), Confederation Gallery, PEI, Canada (Beauty Queens), HEDAH, Maastricht (Rochers à Fontainebleau), Riga Sculpture Quadrennial, Latvia (European Space), Golden Thread Gallery, Belfast (Beta), Temple Bar Gallery, Dublin (Pioneers), Museum of Contemporary Art, Sydney (Sporting Life).
 Smart Project Space, Amsterdam (Endure), Melbourne International Biennial, Australia (Signs of Life).